NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 53 points -- this matchup's over/under -- only once this season.
+- NC State and its opponents have combined for 51.5 points -- this matchup's over/under -- just two times this year.

-- Miami and its opponents have combined to score more than 53 points in five of six games this season.
+- Miami's games have gone over 51.5 points in five of six chances this season.

-- Saturday's total is 11.6 points lower than the two team's combined 64.6 points per game average.

-- The 44.3 combined points per game that these two squads have allowed this season are 8.7 fewer than the 53 over/under in this contest.
+- The two teams combine to score 64.6 points per game, 13.1 more than the total in this contest.

-- The Wolf Pack and their opponents score an average of 52.5 points per game, 0.5 fewer than Saturday's total.
+- This contest's total is 7.2 points more than the 44.3 these two squads combine to surrender per game this season.

-- The 59.3 PPG average total in Hurricanes games this season is 6.3 points more than this game's over/under.
+- The average total in Wolf Pack games this season is 52.5, one point more than Saturday's over/under of 51.5.

+- In 2021, games involving the Hurricanes have averaged a total of 59.3 points, 7.8 more than the set over/under in this contest.

 NC State Stats and Trends

-- In NC State's six games this season, it has four wins against the spread.
+- NC State has played six games, with four wins against the spread.

-- The Wolf Pack have covered the spread twice this season when favored by 3.5 points or more (in three chances).
+- The Wolf Pack have been favored by 3 points or more four times this season and are 3-1 ATS in those matchups.

 - NC State's games this year have gone over the total in three out of six opportunities (50%).

+- The Wolf Pack rack up 32.3 points per game, comparable to the 30 per outing the Hurricanes surrender.

-- NC State is 3-1 against the spread and 4-0 overall this season when the team notches more than 30.0 points.
+- NC State is 3-1 against the spread and 4-0 overall in games when it records more than 30 points.

-- When NC State piles up over 385.0 yards, the team is 3-1 against the spread and 4-0 overall.
+- NC State is 3-1 against the spread and 4-0 overall when the team picks up over 385 yards.

-- This year, the Wolf Pack have turned the ball over six times, one more than the Hurricanes' takeaways (5).
+- The Wolf Pack have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.